-Member Information and Beneficiary Designation
+Beneficiary Designation

-The Member Information and Beneficiary Designation (MIBD) form allows you to designate beneficiaries to whom death benefits will be distributed.
-You initially completed this form when you became a TRS member.
+The Beneficiary Designation form allows you to designate beneficiaries to whom death benefits will be distributed.
 For information about the types of beneficiaries you may designate and the benefits they may receive, see Chapter 14: "Death Benefits."

 Periodically review your beneficiary designation and be sure to change it whenever necessary.
-Some events that may require a beneficiary update include: marriage, divorce, births, deaths, or dependents reaching adulthood.
+Some events that may require a beneficiary update include: marriage, divorce, births, deaths or dependents reaching adulthood.